 - We care for our planet earth

-We live out the 7 Principles within a “living tradition” of wisdom and spirituality, drawn from sources as diverse as science, poetry, scripture, and personal experience.
-These are the six sources we draw inspiration from for all of our lessons and activities within the Faith Development program:
+We affirm and promote the seven Principles, which we hold as strong values and moral guides.
+We live out these Principles within a “living tradition” of wisdom and spirituality, drawn from sources as diverse as science, poetry, scripture, and personal experience.
+These are the six sources we draw from for all of our lessons and activities within the Faith Development program:

 - Our Unitarian Universalist beliefs come from the sense of wonder we all share.